 Contingent Liabilities.
 In conducting its loan purchase activities, Farmer Mac enters into mandatory delivery commitments to purchase agricultural mortgage loans and USDA Securities.
 In conducting its LTSPC activities, Farmer Mac commits, subject to the applicable LTSPC agreement, to a future purchase of one or more loans from identified pools of eligible loans that met Farmer Mac's standards when the applicable transaction was entered into and Farmer Mac assumed the credit risk on the loans.
 The following table presents these significant commitments:

-As of De As of December 31, 2022 2021
+As of Dec cembe er 31,

-2022 2021
+2023 2022

 (in tho usand (s)

-LTSPCs \$ 3,423,155 \$ 3,191,061
+\$ 3,680,333 \$ 3,423,155

-Mandatory commitments to purchase loans and USDA Securities 9,907 75,589
+and USDA Securities 31,049 9,907